-Marguerite Alibert’s story is one of gritty survival followed by a lucrative life of prostitution.
-She pulled herself up from a world of poverty to mingle among France’s elite, and accomplished her goal of turning affairs into large sums of money.
+Marguerite Alibert’s story is one of gritty survival followed by a lucrative life of sex work.
+Alibert was a formidable woman who pulled herself up from a world of poverty to mingle among France’s elite, accomplishing her goal of turning affairs into large sums of money in the process.

-She is commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
-It was only one of four different surnames she would use throughout her exotic and exciting life.
+Marguerite is also commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
+Meller was one of four different surnames she would use throughout her exotic and exciting life.

-She saw love not from a romantic’s point of view, but as a way to survive and thrive.
-Maggie Meller was even one of Prince Edward VIII’s mistresses, and went on to marry an Egyptian Prince.
-However, that monumental moment is where her story takes a murderous turn.
-Marguerite would go down in infamy as the princess who got away with murder.
+Marguerite saw love not from a romantic’s point of view, but as a way to survive and thrive.
+She was even one of Prince Edward VIII’s mistresses and went on to marry an Egyptian royal.
+However, that monumental event is where her story takes a murderous turn.
+In the end, Marguerite went down in infamy as the princess who got away with murder.

 Maggie Was Born Into A Poor French Family, And Her Childhood Took A Tragic Turn

-She Was Taken In By A Prominent Brothel Owner, And Taught To Be A High-Class Prostitute
+She Was Taken In By A Prominent Brothel Owner And Taught To Be A High-Class Lady Of The Night

-She Met Her First "Husband" At 17 - She Took His Last Name, But He Was Already Married
+She Met Her First 'Husband' At 17; He Was Already Married

 In 1907, Marguerite met a man named Andre Meller.
-She was 17, he was 40.
-He was wealthy, and owned a stable full of horses - since Marguerite loved horses, that may very well have played a part in their romance.
+She was 17; he was 40.
+He was wealthy and owned a stable full of horses, which Marguerite loved.
 He bought her an apartment so they could conduct their relationship in private, and she took his last name.
-She claimed that they were married, but in reality Andre was still technically married to his first wife.
-Her lack of faithfulness ended the relationship in 1913.
+She claimed that they were married, but in reality, Meller was still technically married to his first wife.
+The relationship ended in 1913.

 The Prince Of Wales Was Referred To Her For A Sexual Education